MassHealth Dental: The Comprehensive Guide

 If you choose to sign up for MassHealth dental providers, and you’re eligible for coverage, the next step is finding a local Massachusetts dental office that accepts MassHealth insurance.
 Dr. Dental, a leading network of dental care providers throughout the state, gladly accepts MassHealth dental insurance at all of our Massachusetts office locations.

 To find a Dr. Dental clinic in Massachusetts, please visit our Office Locations page.
-Our team will be happy to answer any questions you have about MassHealth dentists, coverage options, what services we offer in compliance with MassHealth standard dental coverage and much more.
+If you have questions like, “Does MassHealth cover standard dental or dentures?”
+Our team will be happy to answer any and all questions you have about MassHealth dentists, coverage options, what services we offer in compliance with MassHealth standard dental coverage and much more.

 Dentists that Accept MassHealth – Try Dr. Dental for Comprehensive MassHealth Dental Coverage

 At Dr. Dental, our goal is to make your visit as comfortable as possible.
 We always enjoy meeting new patients, just as much as our repeat customers.
 We’re happy to accommodate your MassHealth dental plan.
-If you have any questions about our specific care and services, please call one of our convenient locations at (877) 776-9833.
+If you have any questions about our specific care does Masshealth cover dental and other Masshealth dental services, please call one of our convenient locations at (877) 776-9833.
 We look forward to serving you – stop by today!